parasaurolophus/automation/README.md

 > from JavaScript code in `function` nodes rather than through a
 > wrapper node.
 The only non-standard node used,
 > _@parasaurolophus/node-red-eventsource_, is developed and maintained
-> by the same author for the specific needs of these flows.
+> by the same author as these flows for their specific needs when
+> interoperating with Hue bridges.

 ## Configuration